Banana Greek Yoghurt Pancakes

 Bananas – Use 2 medium-sized ripe bananas, to make about 1 cup of mashed banana.
 Riper bananas will make a moister pancake.

 Greek yoghurt – I use plain Greek yoghurt in this recipe, but you could try a flavoured yoghurt.
 Check the sugar content and additives though if serving to babies or toddlers.
+Also a common allergen!

 Baking Powder – The raising agent to help give the pancakes a lighter texture.

 Milk – I use full-cream/whole milk.
 You can try these with your preferred variety but use full-cream if serving to babies or toddlers.
 Full cream is recommended [2] for their high energy needs.
+Also a common allergen!

 Eggs – These bind the pancakes together.
+Also a common allergen!

 Butter – Unsalted.
+Also a common allergen!

 Vanilla paste – I use vanilla paste, which has a slightly stronger taste than vanilla extract, but you can substitute in equal measure.